clarive/cla-casperjs-plugin/README.md

 Error in rulebook (compile): Argument `Command` not available for op "casper_script"
 ```

-Make sure you are using the correct paramaters (make sure you are writing the variable names correctly).
+Make sure you are using the correct paramaters (make sure you are writing the parameters names correctly).

 ## More questions?